NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/STIM_ICM_Project/README.md

 ## Progress and Next Steps

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
-Developments :
+Development of our plug-ins :
-- update of our plug-ins :
+  - Jordan : updating and improving post-operative Slicer plug-in in pyDBS
-  Jordan : updating and improving post-operative Slicer plug-in in pyDBS Sara : planning of surgical iEEG exploration procedure for epilepsy
+  - Sara : planning of surgical iEEG exploration procedure for epilepsy

 Discussions about developments :
 - Csaba and Andras :  how to use  SegmetEditorLogicalEffect in python to intersect segments